cheese1/medusawiki/Settings-explained.md

 `SR Cache Dir:`
 Shows the location of your cache folder.
 It includes all your search data, banners and other temporary files for Medusa.
 `SR Log Dir:`
-Shows the location of your sickrage.log file.
+Shows the location of your application.log file.
 It includes all the events, warnings and errors.
 If you ever experience problems or issues, the log will be your best friend.
 `SR Arguments:`
 Shows with what arguments Medusa has been started.
 `Python Version:`